 Individual performance and development plans are set at the start of each year and are designed to focus employees on activities that will drive the achievement of AMP Bank's strategic objectives.

-For 2014, the performance of senior managers was measured against financial measures including mortgage and deposit growth, delivery with risk appetite targets (liquidity and capital management, strategic risk, operational risk, credit risk),operating profit, return on capital, cost to income ratio and cost efficiency.
-Non-financial measures included employee engagement, people leadership, customer and distributor satisfaction, successful delivery of projects and initiatives, risk measures including driving a risk awareness culture, compliance with regulatory and legislative requirements, and compliance with risk management policies and procedures.
+For 2016, the performance of senior leaders was measured against financial measures including book growth within risk appetite targets, operating profit, net interest margin, return on capital and cost to income ratio.
+Non financial measures included employee engagement, gender diversity, customer retention and advocacy, successful delivery of projects and initiatives, delivery of satisfactory levels of customer service, delivery to strategy, risk measures including implementation of a revised risk management framework, compliance with regulatory and legislative requirements, and compliance with risk management policies and procedures.